 - What is the cost incurred for the services?

 - Tax implications.

-Apart from these, there are other financial terms related to the economy like Inflation, Gross domestic product (GDP), Fed rates and many more which affects our lives.
+Apart from these, there are other financial terms related to the economy like Inflation, Gross domestic product (GDP), Fed rates and many more which affect our lives.
 All these terms form the part of financial awareness.

 5. Knowledge about government welfare programs

 Financial literacy also covers understanding federal and state welfare programs for healthcare, housing, education, and many more.